SiliconLabs/wifi_combo_applications/iot-pa-wifi-web_page_with_real_time_data/readme.md

 - Follow the [Simplicity Studio user guide](https://docs.silabs.com/simplicity-studio-5-users-guide/1.1.0/ss-5-users-guide-getting-started/install-ss-5-and-software#install-ssv5) to install Simplicity Studio.

-- Download the latest RS9116 release package from the [link](https://github.com/SiliconLabs/wiseconnect-wifi-bt-sdk).
+- Download the latest RS9116 NCP release package from the [link](https://github.com/SiliconLabs/wiseconnect-wifi-bt-sdk).

 **NOTE:**
 - This application project is designed to work with EFR32 with the radio board as either BRD4180A OR BRD4180B.